Christian Democratic National Peasants' Party: 2011–present

 Victor Ciorbea was elected on 18 June 2011 president of the party.
 In September 2011, the Bucharest Courthouse (responsible for the parties registry) recognised Victor Ciorbea as party president.
 Nonetheless, the split continued until Ciorbea left the party (until October 2012 namely) in order to become a senator on PNL's lists.
 Pavelescu was subsequently recognised as president and the fractions were dissolved.

 For the 2012 legislative elections, PNȚCD ran on a common Right Romania Alliance (ARD), along with the Democratic Liberal Party (PDL), and the Civic Force (FC).
 The party won one senator seat and one deputy seat.
 On 23 April 2013, Pavelescu was elected president of the party.

 At the 2014 European Parliament election, the party gained only 0.89% of the cast votes, with candidates like former EP member Sebastian Bodu and the current party president, Aurelian Pavelescu, opening the list.

 Following the 2019 European Parliament election and thanks to an agreement between the party and the Social Democratic Party (PSD), the party has 1 MEP, more specifically Cristian Terheș.

 For the 2019 Romanian presidential election, the party did not compete but endorsed PSD candidate Viorica Dăncilă.
-Furthermore, the party did not compete for the 2020 Romanian legislative election but it did compete for the 2020 Romanian local elections, where it won 1 mayor and 42 local councillors.
+Furthermore, the party did not compete for the 2020 Romanian parliamentary election but it did compete for the 2020 Romanian local elections, where it won 1 mayor and 42 local councillors.